Thiago279/Thiago279/README.md

-## Hi there 👋
+## Hi there, my name is Thiago  👋

-My name is Thiago and I'm a CS student at Mackenzie University Interested in:
+CS student at Mackenzie University
+Interested in:
 - Web development (fulll stack)
 - mobile development